Nature’s Variety Instinct Freeze-Dried Raw Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.

-And lastly, we note the inclusion of inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+In addition, this recipe contains inulin, a starch-like compound made up of repeating units of carbohydrates and typically sourced from chicory root.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.